Omni (The Browning album): Promotion

 Six singles were released in advance of the album, with the first single "Poison" released a year prior, on September 27, 2023.
 Another single, "Misery.exe", features Nik Popovic, best known as Nik Nocturnal on YouTube and guitarist for Termina and I, the Breather.

 Touring

-In March and April 2024, the band promoted the album in advance via a North American tour with Upon a Burning Body, VCTMS, and Hollow Front.
-The band will also tour in January and February 2025 with Dropout Kings, Filth, and The Defect, vocalist Jonny McBee's side-project with his wife Moon.
+The band toured in January and February 2025 with Dropout Kings, Filth, and The Defect, vocalist Jonny McBee's side-project with his wife Moon.
+The band embarked on a European Tour in July and August 2025, featuring Polar and The Defect.